-MFP basic functions and security management functions were operated from every interface, and the security functions to be applied to various input parameters were confirmed to operate according to the specification.
+Basic MFP functions and security management functions were operated from every interface, and the security functions to be applied to various input parameters were confirmed to operate according to the specification.
 In addition, all acceptable setting values for the evaluated configuration such as internal or external authentication setting were confirmed to operate according to the specification.

 b.
-Scope of the Executed Developer Testing
+Scope of the Performed Developer Testing

-The developer testing was executed on 283 items by the developer.
+The developer testing was performed on 317 items by the developer.
 By the coverage analysis, it was verified that all security functions and external interfaces described in the functional specification had been tested.
-By the depth analysis, it was verified that all subsystems and subsystem interfaces described in the TOE design had been sufficiently tested.
+By the depth analysis, it was verified that all the subsystems and subsystem interfaces described in the TOE design had been sufficiently tested.